margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * Justice and judgment

-"Justice and judgmetna re the habitation of thy throne."
+"Justice and judgment are the habitation of thy throne."

 * Inalienable rights from God